-While the rate of improvement in ADC performance has been adequate for handset applications, this is clearly not the case for applications such as digital linearization of GSM base-stations, or handheld/mobile high-data rate digital video applications.
-For example, a multi-carrier GSM base-station with a typical setup of 32 carriers requires over 80 dB of dynamic range.
-Implementing digital linearization in such a base-station with a 25 MHz transmitter band requires ADCs that have sampling rates of 300 MHz and 14 bits of resolution at a power consumption of less than 1W.
-According to Table 10 and assuming progress at recent rates, it will be perhaps until after 2010 before ADCs with such performance are manufactured in volume.
-While system designers would like to have such ADCs now, silicon and SiGe technologies have the necessary bit resolution (large numbers of devices per unit area) but not the speed; on the other hand, III-V compound semiconductor technologies have the speed but not the bit resolution.
-This motivates consideration of solutions that potentially increase the rate of ADC improvement at reasonable costs-e.g., use of hybrids of both CMOS and compound semiconductor technologies.
-For applications that need high performance PAs often a SIP solution with Si-Ge heterojunction bipolar transistors (HBTs) and III-V devices for the PA and CMOS for the other parts of the analog frontend are the best choice.
+While the rate of improvement in ADC performance has been adequate for handset applications, this is clearly not the case for applications such as digital linearization of GSM base stations, or handheld/mobile high data rate digital video applications.
+For example, a multi-carrier GSM base station with a typical setup of 32 carriers requires over 80 dB of dynamic range.
+Implementing digital linearization in such a base station with a 25 MHz transmitter band requires ADCs that have sampling rates of 300 MHz and 14 bits of resolution at a power consumption of less than 1W.
+Per Table SYSD3 and assuming progress at recent rates, it may be until after 2010 before ADCs with such performance are manufactured in volume.
+For applications that need high performance PAs often a SIP solution with Si-Ge heterojunction bipolar transistors (HBTs) and III-V devices for the PA and CMOS for the other parts of the analog front-end are the best choice.